 (1) As may be agreed upon by the Parties.

-(2) In the event that the Parties cannot agree on the amount of the adjustment necessary to correct the measurements made by any inaccurate or defective meter, the Parties shall estimate the amount of the necessary adjustment on the basis of reference to data maintained by CPL,
+(2) In the event that the Parties cannot agree on the amount of the adjustment necessary to correct the measurements made by any inaccurate or defective meter, the Parties shall estimate the amount of the necessary adjustment on the basis of reference to data maintained by CPL [what if on the Mexican Delivery Point],

 (3) In the event that the Parties cannot agree on the actual period during which the inaccurate measurements were made, the period during which the measurements are to be adjusted shall be the last one-half of the period from the last previous test of the meter.